Infineon/mtb-example-btsdk-hid-ifxv-host/README.md

 The IFX-Voice LE Host application is used to support the IFX-Voice LE Remote Control sample application to demonstrate audio capabilities using Infineon Voice over GATT Profile (VoGP) protocol.
 The Client Control host PC application is used to control the application and audio playback.

+## WARNING: Sample 16-bit service UUID not for production use
+This application demonstrates the use of a custom GATT service using 16-bit service UUID 0x0000.
+This is not a valid service UUID and **MUST NOT BE USED IN A SHIPPING PRODUCT**.
+To use this code in a shipping product, users must purchase a valid 16-bit service UUID from the Bluetooth&#174; SIG, see https://support.bluetooth.com/hc/en-us/articles/360062030092-Requesting-Assigned-Numbers

+When a valid 16-bit service UUID is obtained, the source code in this Host application must be modified to use it, change:
+`source/ifxv_client/services/audio/ifxv_audio/ifxv_audio.c: #define IFXV_UUID 0x0000`

+The IFX-Voice LE Remote Control sample used in conjunction with this sample must also be modified to match the valid service UUID.

 ## Codec Supported

 - ADPCM